-How to Handle an Amazon Suspension
+How to Handle an Amazon Seller Suspension

 What Happens When an Amazon Account is Suspended?

 A suspended Amazon account can (and will) bring even the most reputable e-commerce operation to a screeching halt.
 When a seller account gets suspended, Amazon then places a hold on any funds currently in that account.
-Their reasoning for frozen funds during a suspension is reasonable, yet a serious issue for merchants who rely on their payouts to survive: by holding any seller funds that haven’t been released, Amazon is able to cover any suspension-related damages, refunds, and other issues caused by the suspension by funding it all directly from the violating seller’s account balance.
+Their reasoning for frozen funds during a suspension is reasonable, yet a serious issue for merchants who rely on their payouts to survive: by holding any seller funds that haven’t been released, Amazon can cover any suspension-related damages, refunds, and other issues caused by the suspension by funding it all directly from the violating seller’s account balance.

 Amazon’s seller policies are notoriously complex.
 To make suspensions even more confusing, these policies are updated on a regular basis without notice to the sellers.
 As a result, sellers routinely violate TOS simply because they haven’t refreshed the policy pages that day.